MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-other-fabalance.md

 ## Arguments

-`fixed asset code` : String
+`fixed asset code`: *String*

-A *String* value representing the code of a fixed asset item for which the balance is calculated.
+A *String* value that represents the code of a fixed asset item that the balance is calculated for.

-`value model code` : String
+`value model code`: *String*

-A *String* value representing the code of a value model for which the balance is calculated.
+A *String* value that represents the code of a value model that the balance is calculated for.

-`reporting year` : *Enumeration value*
+`reporting year`: *Enumeration value*

-An enumeration value of the **AssetYear** application enumeration defining a period for balance calculation.
+An enumeration value of the **AssetYear** application enumeration that defines a period for the balance calculation.

-`reporting date` : *Date*
+`reporting date`: *Date*

-A *Date* value defining a date for balance calculation.
+A *Date* value that defines a date for the balance calculation.

-## Returns
+## Return values

 *Container (record)*

-The result record value.
+The resulting record value.

 ## Example

-`FA_ BALANCE ("COMP-000001", "Current", AxEnumAssetYear.ThisYear, SESSIONTODAY ())` returns the prepared data container of balances for fixed asset "COMP-000001" that has been prepared for the "Current" value model on the current application session date.
+`FA_ BALANCE ("COMP-000001", "Current", AxEnumAssetYear.ThisYear, SESSIONTODAY ())` returns the data container of balances for fixed asset **COMP-000001** that has been prepared for the **Current** value model on the current application session date.

 ## Additional resources